 In terms of accelerating greyness, the answer is no.

 Even though you sometimes feel like tearing your hair out because of personal, economic, and work-related stress, stress isn’t likely to be the direct cause of hair turning grey.
-Some studies have shown that unavoidable damage to the DNA in cells that produce the pigment responsible for hair color is most likely the culprit.
+Some studies have shown that unavoidable damage to the DNA in cells that produce the pigment responsible for hair colour is most likely the culprit.

 But can stress accelerate baldness?